 PLUMBING.
 The practice, materials and fixtures utilized in the installation, maintenance, extension and alteration of all piping, fixtures, appliances and appurtenances within or adjacent to any structure, in connection with sanitary drainage or storm drainage facilities; venting systems; and public or private water supply systems.

 PLUMBING APPURTENANCE.
-A device or assembly that is an adjunct to the basic plumbing system and demands no additional water supply nor adds any discharge load to the system.
+A device or assembly that is an adjunct to the basic plumbing system and does not demand additional water supply or add any discharge load to the system.
 It is presumed that it performs some useful function in the operation, maintenance, servicing, economy or safety of the plumbing system.
 Examples include filters, relief valves and aerators.

 PORTABLE-FUEL-CELL APPLIANCE.
-A fuel cell generator of electricity, which is not fixed in place.
+A fuel cell generator of electricity that is not fixed in place.
 A portable-fuel-cell appliance utilizes a cord and plug connection to a grid-isolated load and has an integral fuel supply.

 POTABLE WATER.
 Water free from impurities present in amounts sufficient to cause disease or harmful physiological effects and conforming in bacteriological and chemical quality to the requirements of the public health authority having jurisdiction.